Variable Bitrate Residual Vector Quantization for Audio Coding: Experiments

 We train our model using a dataset similar to that used in the original DAC model \cite{kumar2024highdac}.
 For the speech dataset, we utilize DAPS \cite{mysore2014can_DAPS}, Common Voice \cite{ardila2019common_commonvoice}, VCTK \cite{veaux2017cstr_VCTK}, and clean speech segments from DNS Challenge 4 \cite{dubey2022icassp2022deepnoise_DNS4}.
 For the music dataset, we use MUSDB18 \cite{rafii2017musdb18} and Jamendo \cite{bogdanov2019mtg_jamendo}.
 Additionally, for general sounds, we incorporate AudioSet \cite{gemmeke2017audio_audioset}.
 All audio is resampled to 44.1 kHz, and the training samples were normalized to -16 dB LUFS with phase shift augmentation applied.

-For evaluation, we use the F10 and M10 speakers from the DAPS dataset and the test sets from MUSDB18 and AudioSet.
+For evaluation, we use the F10 and M10 speakers from the DAPS dataset, along with the test sets from MUSDB18 and AudioSet.
 We randomly extract 100 10-second segments from each domain, resulting in a total of 300 samples for evaluation.
 The audio is not normalized during the evaluation phase.